federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 </tr>
 </tbody>
 </table>
-When duplicates are filtered-out, so that only the first co-producing country for each film is represented, the result is very different, with 230 contributions in the first period (Figure 9.A) and just 223 in the second one, about a half of the previous value (Figure 9.B).
-It is perhaps curious to see that the number of films per country has remained quite stable over time, except for Italy, which saw movie production decrease more than two thirds in the latter period.
+When duplicates are filtered out, so that only the first co-producing country for each film is included, the result is very different: there are 230 genuine contributions in the first period (Figure 9.A), but only 223 in the second one—about a half of the previous value (Figure 9.B).
+It is perhaps also curious to see that the number of films per country has remained quite stable over time, except for Italy, for which movie production decreased more than two thirds in the latter period.

 ``` r
 western_europe <- world_base +